South Shore, Chicago: History

+By the late 1990s South Shore had developed into a middle-class African American community.
+The Chicago Park District purchased the waning South Shore Country Club in 1972, converting it into a cultural center.

 Neighborhoods and sub-areas

 Jackson Park Highlands

 The Jackson Park Highlands District is a sixteen block area bounded by East 67th Street on the north.
 East 71st Street on the south, South Cregier Avenue on the west, and South Jeffrey Boulevard on the east.